 - Compatible with the INCA 1, CUB 2, GOBI 3 and GRIZZLY 4 tent

-- Offers additional stability and support to your FlashFrame tent in higher winds outside the recommended fitting conditions of 25mph (40kmph)
+- Offers additional stability and support to your FlashFrame tent in higher winds and gusts exceeding the recommended fitting conditions of 25mph (40kmph)

-- Strong velcro banded guy ropes and storm ground pegs included
+- Strong velcro banded guy ropes and aluminium* ground stakes included (*updated in 2020)

 - Carry pouch included